posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 Then, around mid March, I got the email and call that I was admitted.
 I had gotten off the waitlist.

 My advice to you while you wait: Please don't tie your personal value into these applications.
-I knew coming in that I was an excellent candidate but also how stiff the competition was.
+I knew coming in that I was an excellent candidate (in my eyes and that's all that matters) but also how stiff the competition was.
 Ph.D. admissions truly are a blackbox and as long as you do everything in your power to maximize your chances, you should be **very** proud of yourself.

 ## Decision Time